kubernetes/community/events/elections/README.md

 This document will outline how to conduct a Kubernetes Steering Committee Election.
 See the [Steering Committee Charter](https://git.k8s.io/steering/charter.md) for more information of how the committee decides when to have an election, the method, and the maximal representation.

-## Steering Committee chooses Election Deadlines and Officers
+## Steering Committee chooses Election Officers

 - Steering Committee selects the Election Officers
 - Dates should be in UTC time, use a [world clock service](https://www.timeanddate.com/worldclock/fixedtime.html?msg=Election+Test&iso=20181101T00&p1=%3A&ah=10) in documentation and email announcements so that end users see the correct time and date based on where they live.

-### SC Selects the following dates:
+### Election Officers select the following dates:

 - Recommend the month of October to not collide with a release or end of a quarter.
 - Nomination and Voter Registration period start